rackerlabs/docs-developer-blog/_posts/2018-10-04-backup-oracle-with-amazon-simple-storage-service.md

 ---

 This blog post reviews how to use Amazon Simple Storage Service (S3), as storage for an Oracle&reg; Database backup.
-Amazon Web Services (AWS) was the first Cloud vendor that Oracle partnered with to enable database backup in the Cloud.
+Amazon Web Services (AWS) was the first cloud vendor that Oracle partnered with to enable database backup in the cloud.
 S3 is the main storage offering of AWS.